dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 N3 and N9 interfaces are tightly coupled and
 Section 6 discusses the possibility to extend the deployment of new data planes to N3.
-The impact on N3, F1-U, and XN-U interfaces is still TBD.
+The impact on N3, F1-U, and Xn-U interfaces is still TBD.

 ## Document Structure

 {{sec-arch}} provides a high level overview of the 5G system architecture and the relevant scenarios like roaming, support fo multiple PDU sessions, etc.
-{{sec-req}} provides a list of architectural requirements that candidate solutions should address are provided. {{sec-models}} provides an overview of the various protocols and how they can be used in the 3GPP 5G architecture is provided.
-Details of the protocols are provided as references in the respective sections.
+{{sec-req}} provides a list of architectural requirements that candidate solutions should address are provided. {{sec-models}} provides an overview of the various protocols.
 {{sec-integration}} discusses how various approaches can be integrated into the 5G framework.
 A summary is provided in
 {{sec-summary}}.